 Diddly Squat Farm

-Diddly Squat Farm near Chipping Norton is the filming location for the Amazon documentary series Clarkson’s Farm, showcasing TV personality Jeremy Clarkson’s foray into farming.
+Diddly Squat Farm near Chipping Norton is the location for the Amazon documentary series Clarkson’s Farm, showcasing TV personality Jeremy Clarkson’s foray into farming.
 The farm is now home to a popular farm shop.
 And if you’re hungry for more Clarkson, you can also visit his pub The Farmer’s Dog near Burford and the Hawkstone Brewery outside Bourton-on-the-Water.

 Diddly Squat Farm Shop is 2 miles south of Chipping Norton.